bean-mhm/realbloom/README.md

 <!-- INTRODUCTION -->
 ## Introduction

 RealBloom is a program for Windows that lets you simulate physically accurate bloom effect for your 3D renders, or any HDR image.
-We will go through what "physically accurate" means <a href="#get-started">further down this documentation</a>.
+We will go through what "physically accurate" means further down this documentation.

 ![RealBloom Screenshot][product-screenshot]

 This project was inspired by [AngeTheGreat's video](https://www.youtube.com/watch?v=QWqb5Gewbx8) on bloom and how to simulate it. **I highly recommend watching this video** in order to have a basic understanding of how RealBloom works.
 Make sure to check out their [GitHub page](https://github.com/ange-yaghi) and their other projcets!

 The ultimate goal of writing RealBloom was to achieve more realism in 3D renders that contain extremely bright spots on dark backgrounds.
 For example, the sun in a blue sky, a car headlight at night-time, bright lights at a concert, or a flashlight pointing directly at the camera.
-You can learn about some other cool lens effects such as [Lens Flare](https://en.wikipedia.org/wiki/Lens_flare) and [Bokeh](https://en.wikipedia.org/wiki/Bokeh).
+You can learn about some other lens effects such as [Lens Flare](https://en.wikipedia.org/wiki/Lens_flare) and [Bokeh](https://en.wikipedia.org/wiki/Bokeh).
 If you're a blender user like myself, you might want to watch [this video](https://www.youtube.com/watch?v=UDvuhuU9tFg) on applying a custom bokeh effect in blender.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>